SamScherer1/SwiftDJITutorials/source/ios-tutorials/BridgeAppDemo.md

  For DJI SDK mobile application used in China, it's required to activate the application and bind the aircraft to the user's DJI account.

- If an application is not activated, the aircraft not bound (if required), or a legacy version of the SDK (< 4.1) is being used, all **camera live streams** will be disabled, and flight will be limited to a zone of 100m diameter and 30m height to ensure the aircraft stays within line of sight.
+ If an application is not activated, the aircraft is not bound (if required), or a legacy version of the SDK (< 4.1) is being used, all **camera live streams** will be disabled, and flight will be limited to a zone of 100m diameter and 30m height to ensure the aircraft stays within line of sight.

  To learn how to implement this feature, please check this tutorial [Application Activation and Aircraft Binding](./ActivationAndBinding.html).